Profira Sadoveanu: Breakthrough

-World War II

 In 1939 or 1940, Profira and her husband translated and published the Earl of Lytton's biography of Antony Bulwer-Lytton.
 It was put out by the official publishing house, Editura Fundațiilor Regale (EFR), in a conscious effort to familiarize Romanians with the more unfamiliar aspects of British society (and also to provide the public with a higher standard of translation from English).
 The EFR also selected Profira as head editor of her father's novels in what was supposed to be a definitive edition.
 Five volumes appeared during World War II.
 From 1936, Profira had been involved with caring for her mother, who was bedridden with illness.
 Ecaterina died in 1942, after a series of embolisms.

+World War II

 The Sadoveanus' literary activity was threatened in late 1940 and early 1941, when the radically fascist Iron Guard controlled Romania as a "National Legionary State", physically destroying old-regime figures such as Nicolae Iorga.
 As reported years later by author Mihail Șerban, a period witness, Profira and her husband were living together with Mihail; shocked by news of the Iorga assassination, they took turns guarding the place against any possible Guardist attack.
 A diary entry by Mihail Sebastian records his meeting with Profira, who confessed that her father was considering applying for membership in the Guard, noting that he was urged to do so by friends Ionel and Păstorel Teodoreanu.
 In a 1980 interview, Ionel's widow Ștefana Velisar mentions a mock-trial of Mihail Sadoveanu being carried through by a group of Guardists—her husband, a trained lawyer, was present to offer Sadoveanu's defense: "Ionel spoke for four and half hours.
 When he was done, instead of shooting him, they fired their pistols into the ceiling, and cartridges fell down on their plates."

 As the National Legionary State gave way to Ion Antonescu's military regime, Profira was employed by Gorjanul publishing house, translating Charles Dickens' Oliver Twist (announced for publication in December 1943).
 Sadoveanu's next work was a selection of lyrical poems called Umilinți ("Humiliations", early 1944).
+This was volume was rediscovered by Oprișan, who describes its content as "flowing verse of acute condensation, steadily punctured by a metaphysical shiver."
 Most copies, displayed at Cartea Românească, were destroyed in an American air raid.
-As recounted by Sebastian, in April 1944, as the Red Army was pushing back into Romania, the Sadoveanus were still staunch anti-communists, and presented themselves as supporters of the National Peasants' Party.
+As recounted by Sebastian, in April 1944, as the Red Army was pushing back into Romania, the Sadoveanus were still staunch anti-communists, and presented themselves as supporters of the National Peasants' Party (PNȚ).
 He renders Profira's worried statement: Tata nu poate înghiți pe bolșevici și de aceea cred că el va pleca în Elveția, dacă ei s-ar apropia de Capitală ("Father can't stand those Bolsheviks, and this is why I believe he'll be departing for Switzerland, should they ever come close to the Capital").